ytoune/aoe4-unit-matchup/README.md

 # What is not taken in account

 The starting range of the fight, the range/movespeed of the units, and the civilisation-specific upgrades.
 The upgrades are not hard to add at all, but require a bit of time to do it for all civs.
 Feel free to manually edit the `create_csv.py` file, or the `.csv` files (very easy to understand, it's basically a summary of each unit stats).

+# Data source / Update the unit list
+The data I use is from the **AoE4 World Data**, which today is actively updated.
+Just replace the ´all-unified.json´ file to update the unit list.
+The data can be found here : https://data.aoe4world.com/